vorticity/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/resources.rst

 :program:`pyrcc4`
 -----------------

-:program:`pyrcc4` is PyQt's equivalent to Qt's :program:`rcc` utility and is used in exactly the same way.  :program:`pyrcc4` reads the ``.qrc`` file, and the resource files, and generates a Python module that only needs to be ``import`` ed by the application in order for those resources to be made
+:program:`pyrcc4` is PyQt4's equivalent to Qt's :program:`rcc` utility and is used in exactly the same way.  :program:`pyrcc4` reads the ``.qrc`` file, and the resource files, and generates a Python module that only needs to be ``import`` ed by the application in order for those resources to be made